 The ultimate guide to visiting Nkhata Bay

 Nkhata Bay lies on the northern Lake Malawi shore, 400 km from the capital city Lilongwe.
 It’s a small sheltered port town and a focus for the Lake’s fishing industry.
 In the last few years, Nkhata Bay has increasingly become important as a tourist centre.
-Despite its small size, this bustling town has a lot on offer.
-A vibrant local market, many small shops, internet cafes, restaurants, bars and indeed, the beautiful shores and hills that lie the Lake Malawi where you can enjoy many activities.
+Despite its small size, this bustling town has a lot to offer.
+A vibrant local market, many small shops, internet cafes, restaurants, bars and indeed, the beautiful shores and hills that lie Lake Malawi where you can enjoy many activities.

 Best time to visit

-Click here for more information about the disease in Malawi; keep in mind that bilharzia disease (schistosomiasis) is present in Lake Malawi so as in most of African lakes and rivers.
+Click here for more information about diseases in Malawi; keep in mind that bilharzia disease (schistosomiasis) is present in Lake Malawi so as in most African lakes and rivers.
 Anyway, it seems that Nkhata Bay is a safe area since there has been no Bilharzia found in the water to date by European medical teams that test the water every year.
 In our opinion, you can’t be sure 100%, and it’s always better to take precautionary measures.